Impact

 Risk and Exploitability

 The CVSS score of 2 indicates low severity.
-EPSS is not available and the vulnerability is not listed in CISA’s KEV catalog.
-An attacker would need the ability to repeatedly acquire the read lock 32,768 times within the same process, a scenario that typically requires either a flaw in application logic or the ability to execute code inside the target process.
-Consequently, exploitation probability is low and confined to local or application‑level contexts, with the primary impact being potential data corruption rather than remote code execution or denial of service.
+The EPSS score of 0.00105, which corresponds to less than 1%, indicates a very low but non-zero exploitation probability, and the vulnerability is not listed in CISA’s KEV catalog.
+An attacker would need the ability to repeatedly acquire the read lock 32768 times within the same process, a scenario that typically requires either a flaw in application logic or the ability to execute code inside the target process.
+Consequently, exploitation probability is low and confined to local or application-level contexts, with the primary impact being potential data corruption rather than remote code execution or.
+This is an integer overflow flaw (CWE-190) in the lock implementation.

 OpenCVE Enrichment